-Marine Helicopter Crashes In Southern California; Four Presumed Dead
+Marine Helicopter Crashes In Southern California; 4 Presumed Dead

-A U.S. Marine Corps helicopter has crashed near El Centro, California, Tuesday afternoon during a routine training mission and the military says all four aboard are presumed dead.
+A U.S. Marine Corps helicopter has crashed near El Centro, Calif., on Tuesday afternoon during a routine training mission and the military says all four aboard are presumed dead.

 "Four crew members were aboard" the CH-53E Super Stallion helicopter, the 3rd Marine Aircraft Wing said in a statement.
 "The status of all four is presumed dead pending positive identification."